sapegin/blog.sapegin.me/source/en/all/react-jest.md

 * component libraries,
 * open source projects,
-* integration with 3rd party components,
+* integration with third-party components,
 * bugs, to prevent regressions.

 I’ve tried many tools and finally have found a combination that I like enough to suggest to other developers: